RagedUnicorn/wow-bcc-pvpwarn/README.md

 ### Profiles

 PVPWarn loads a default profile based on your class when the addon loads for the first time.
 The default profile can be loaded again at any point.
-If you however start modifying what spells are tracked you can create a new profile or you can even have multiple different profiles that you can then load based on your situation.
+If you however start modifying what spells are tracked you can create a new profile, or you can even have multiple different profiles that you can then load based on your situation.

 #### Loading Profiles with Macros